MINOR Injury Units in Tenby and Pembroke Dock have re-opened this week after their temporary three-month closure.

 The units were shut by the Hywel Dda Local Health Board because of staffing issues at Withybush Hospital’s Accident and Emergency Department.

 A storm of protest greeted the shock news of the shut-downs, which came at the end of last year, and petitions with more than 4,500 signatures were presented to the health board.

-The new opening times for the units are 10am-6pm at Tenby Cottage Hospital, with patients asked to register by 5.30pm, and 1.30pm-9.30pm for the South Pembrokeshire Hospital, Pembroke Dock, with registration by 9pm.
+The new opening times for the units are 10am-6pm at Tenby Cottage Hospital, with patients asked to register by 5.30pm, and 1.30pm-9.30pm for the South Pembrokeshire Hospital, Pembroke Dock, with

 Health campaigners are now hoping that the opening hours will be extended, and will be meeting with health board chief Chris Martin next month to emphasise their case.